openshift/openshift-origin-design/README.md

 You can see upcoming development and feature work on the [public OpenShift Origin UI backlog](https://trello.com/b/M0rP0aLj), and you can follow current design work on [the mailing list](http://lists.openshift.redhat.com/openshiftmm/listinfo).

 ### Usability testing
-Usability testing is a great way to help out if you aren't a designer (or even if you are).
+Usability testing is a great way to help out if you aren't a designer (and especially if you are).
 If you're interested in helping us test our designs, please read our comprehensive [User testing manual] (#).
 (TODO)

 License
 -------